Karry Dolphin: Overview

 The Karry Dolphin EV was launched at the Vanke International Convention Center in Qianhai, Shenzhen on September 19, 2019.
 Dolphin EV is an fully electric urban logistics van by Karry, specially designed for the needs of urban logistics and distribution.

 Specifications

-The Karry Dolphin EV was built on a frame chassis with a permanent magnet synchronous electric motor positioned over the rear axle, with the output of which reaching 82 hp, and 230 Nm of torque.
+The Karry Dolphin EV was built on a frame chassis with a permanent magnet synchronous electric motor positioned over the rear axle, with the output of which reaching 115 hp, and 230 Nm of torque.
 A 44.5 kWh lithium iron phosphate flat battery pack is located right under the floor.
 The Dolphin EV is capable of covering 271 km on one charge.
 The powertrain layout of the Dolphin EV is rear-wheel drive, with MacPherson-type independent front suspension and rear-dependent leaf springs.
-The top speed is 100 km/hr.
+The top speed is 100 km/h.

-Masta EV Van
+MASTA EV Van

-Korean spec of Dolphin EV.
-Expected to launch in 2022.
-It was revealed in 2021 Seoul Mobility Show.
+The South Korean specification of the Dolphin EV and it will be expected to launch in the South Korean market by 2022.
+It was unveiled in 2021 Seoul Mobility Show.

-Samsung SDI battery will apply in this car.
-It can go up to 288km.
+The company said that the Samsung SDI battery will mount in those model, and the model would go up to 288 km (179 mi).

+HWE Elemo-L

+The Japanese specification of the Dolphin EV and it will be expected to launch in the Japanese market by 21 March 2023 when the model was imported from China to Japan in left-hand drive form (Japan officially being a right-hand drive market).
+It was unveiled in 2023 Tokyo Auto Salon.